Big Basin: Camping in the redwoods

 Big Basin Redwoods is a California State Park in the Santa Cruz Mountains.
 Big Basin is California's oldest State Park and a California Historical Landmark.

 The name Big Basin gets thrown around a lot, especially if you're talking about the Santa Cruz Mountains.
 I heard about the park multiple times before I visited, and when I finally did, I regretted not visiting sooner.

 Planning and Preparing to Visit Big Basin

 If you'd like to camp in Big Basin, there are a couple options.
 You're going to reserve a tent spot or tent cabin.
-Reservations must be made 2 days ahead of arrival and can be made up to 7 months in advance.
+Reservations must be made at least 2 days ahead of arrival and can be made up to 7 months in advance.

 If you're planning to trek through the backcountry, click here for information about backpacking campgrounds.
 The most popular backpacking trip at the park is the Skyline-to-the-sea Trail, a 30 mile, 3 day backpacking trip from the mountains to the ocean.
 More information can be found here.

-Items you might want to consider bringing to make your Big Basin camping trip successful include: Your tent, sleeping bags, sleeping pads, and other camping gear, food and cooking supplies, and hiking gear such as clothes according to the weather, a Camelbak, and a flashlight or headlamp.
+Items you might want to consider bringing to make your Big Basin camping trip successful include: your tent, sleeping bags, sleeping pads, and other camping gear, food and cooking supplies, and hiking gear such as clothes according to the weather, a Camelbak, and a flashlight or headlamp.
 In Big Basin there is a general store with food, beverages, and essential camping supplies.